dads7202/assignment2/README.md

 ### 3.2.1 Batch size
 We experimented with original model (ImageNet) by validate epoch between 0 and 200. <br>
 ![Imgur](https://i.imgur.com/tAFO8Vo.png)
 Experimental results showed the NASNetMobile did not performed well and ended up overfitting after only approximately 7 epochs.
-We supposed NASNetMobile probably isn't suitable for this dataset.
+We supposed that which this epoch NASNetMobile probably isn't suitable for unseen data (perform well on training set but not on unseen data) that lead to overfits.
 First, we selected 90 epochs before attempting to fine-tune the model because it's a steady state of accuracy as shown in the graphs.
 The accuracy was not different between 90 and 200 epochs.
 Next, we attempted to find the best conditions for this model.

 ### 3.2.2 Fine-tuning pre-trained NASNetMobile model
 ![Imgur](https://i.imgur.com/O0TSWyY.png) <br>